WolfeQuilting/wolfequilting.github.io/quilts/scrappy2.md

 It wasn't enough to be a twin sized quilt, so I went back to my stash and guess what?
 I found two MORE yards of each color!
 Guess I was thinking ahead when I bought it back in 2019.

-P.S. can you spot the rotated block?
+P.S.
+Can you spot the rotated block?